 Sacred Art Capture

-It is well-known that Islamic religious tradition forbids figurative depiction of human figures, so artists avoid the temptation of comparing themselves and their works to the Creator.
-Thus, Muslim masters were forced to develop the language of ornament - the form of proto-Abstract art.
+It is well-known that Islamic religious tradition forbids the figurative depiction of human figures, so artists avoid the temptation of comparing themselves and their works to the Creator.
+Thus, Muslim masters were forced to develop the language of ornament - the form of proto-abstract Islamic art.
 At first glance, such aniconism (rejection of visual representation of deities and nature) makes talking about history or any personalities impossible.
-However, as the art of Gheorghe Virtosu proves, the language of abstract art can reveal even deeper, sacred meanings of a subject by seeking to capture not its appearance, but its essence.

-The subtle knot of lines reminds of the khatt el-islami - the art of calligraphy.
+The subtle knot of lines reminds of the khatt el-islami - the Islamic Calligraphy Art.
 Calligraphy is the perfect incarnation of the Muslim worldview, meant to express focus on the transcendental side of life - the same principle Fatimah lived her life in accordance with.
 Gheorghe Virtosu prompts us to relate ourselves to that spiritual experience through contemplation and meditation on trauma.